Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 We will now move on to **selectable widgets**, which tend to be the most complex and powerful widgets in Mousetrap.

 All selectable widgets have on thing in common: their multiple children are managed by a **selection model**.
-This model is a list of widgets.
+This model is an ordered list of widgets.
 For each widget, the model will keep track of whether that widget is currently selected.
 If it is, a graphical element will be added to the selectable widget that indicates to the user which item(s) are currently selected:

 ![](../assets/list_view_selected.png)